Although free math learning opportunities are present in regular every day life, I’m so happy that we bought a Montessori Wood Hundred Board.

 Here’s an example of skip counting by 3s!
 As a control, my daughter uses our printable Hundred Chart for reference to check her skip counting work independently.

-7. Practice addition / subtraction with a Hundred Board dice game!
+7. Hundred board: practice addition / subtraction with a dice game!

 Dice games are a really fun way that we practice math!
 Starting with an empty board, roll a dice, and add that quantity of balls.
 Then roll again and add that many.
 Continue until the board is full.